![]() |

 K-12 Distance and Online Learning Activity

-Through an inter-provincial agreement students in Prince Edward Island are funded to take online courses from the New Brunswick Department of Education and Early Childhood Development.
-During the 2021-22 school year there were 220 students enrolled in online courses through this agreement.
+Additionally, through an inter-provincial agreement students in Prince Edward Island are funded to take online courses from the New Brunswick Virtual Learning Centre and the Ontario Virtual School.
+During the 2024-25 school year there were 168 students enrolled in online courses from the New Brunswick Virtual Learning Centre.

 K-12 Blended Learning Activity